directus/directus/docs/extensions/creating-extensions.md

 ---
 description: A guide on how to scaffold your Directus Extension.
 readTime: 5 min read
-contributors: Rijk Van Zanten, Esther Agbaje, Kevin Lewis
+contributors: Rijk Van Zanten, Esther Agbaje, Kevin Lewis, Lukas Zelenka
 ---

 # Creating Extensions